gaultier/blog/build-pie-executables-with-pie.md

 ./main: ELF 64-bit LSB pie executable [..] dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2 [..]
 ```

-Ok, it worked, but also: why did we go from a statically linked file to a dynamically linked executable?
+Ok, it worked, but also: why did we go from a statically linked to a dynamically linked executable?
 PIE should be orthogonal to static/dynamic linking!
 Or is it?
 We'll come back to that in a second.

 When we run our freshly built Go executable in a bare-bone Docker image (distroless), we get a nice cryptic error at runtime: